Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Treatment for dizziness includes rest, anti-nausea medications, and pain pills for headaches and migraines.
 If these do not improve your symptoms, you can visit your doctor or a chiropractor for further assessment and additional therapy like vestibular and spatial awareness training, cervical decompression, or neuromuscular re-education training therapy.

-These can be expensive, especially if your insurance company won’t cover them.
-You may need these additional therapies, though, if the dizziness is starting to affect your personal, social, and professional life.
+These can be expensive, especially if your insurance company doesn’t cover them.
+However, you may need these additional therapies if the dizziness affects your personal, social, and professional life.

 What can you do?